-For the foreseeable future all PrimeTime Center locations will limit daily attendance to no more than 50% capacity, or the number of individuals that can be served while maintaining social distancing (six feet apart) at all times, whichever is less.
+All PrimeTime Center locations will be open from 9a.m to 3p.m. at 100% capacity, or the number of individuals that can be served while maintaining social distancing (six feet apart) requirements, whichever is less.
 Procedures shall be implemented to prevent crowding at pick up and drop off times to prohibit an excess number of people in any entry vestibule/pick up area in excess of the number that can be accommodated with at least 6 feet of distance between persons.
 Parents and transportation providers will not be allowed into any PTC program during this time.

 PrimeTime Center will maintain hand sanitizing stations with alcohol based hand sanitizer in every classroom, at designated entrances/exits and other locations throughout each building.
 Although PrimeTime Center will have hand sanitizer widely available throughout each of the program buildings, participants are encouraged to bring their own hand sanitizer while attending program.
 All hand sanitizer should contain at least 60% alcohol content.
 PrimeTime Center staff/participants will be required to wash their hands for at least 20 seconds at regular intervals throughout the day including upon arrival, before eating, after spending time outside, after using the bathroom and after blowing their nose, coughing or sneezing.
 If hand washing with soap and water is not possible, hand sanitizer should be used.